 Introduction to the principles of architectural design through lectures and short design exercises.
 Emphasis is placed on developing visual communication skills necessary and related to architectural presentation including drawing, drafting, and model making techniques.
 A final design project provides the framework for investigating and understanding the fundamental elements, design principles, and processes necessary to explore the creation of architectural spaces.
 Fall, Spring.

 Studio investigations of fundamental design concepts, principles, and elements.
 Projects and exercises focus on the creation of abstract architectural forms and spaces through an exploration of shape, hierarchy, organization, scale, proportion, materials, and light.
 Studio Design courses should be taken in sequence.
-Prerequisite: IAART 103 or permission of instructor.
+Prerequisite: ARCH 180 or permission of instructor.
 Fall.

 Study of energy issues, sustainable building design, and introduction to building science.
 Focus is on energy-efficient buildings, solar energy systems, related environmental issues, and basics of building science.
 Projects involve energy analysis of buildings, evaluation of renewable energy options, world energy issues, critical design decisions for building, and building forensics.
-Prerequisite: MATH 120 or permission of the instructor.
 Fall.

 Introduction of the processes of commercial building, including environmental and regulatory factors and analysis of foundation components and structural and enclosure building systems.
 Lectures, site visits, and projects present students with an array of technical challenges in building design.
 Focus is on analyzing and designing architectural details for a variety of building materials.
 Prerequisite: ARCH 260.
 Spring.